Priyansha13/Emotion-Recognition-/ReadMe.md

 # 📸 Real-Time Face Emotion Detection Application

-This repository contains a real-time face emotion detection application using OpenCV, Keras, and a pre-trained deep learning model.
+This repository contains a real-time face emotion detection application using OpenCV, Keras, and a custom CNN model.
 The application captures images from the webcam, detects faces, and recognizes emotions.

 ## 📋 Table of Contents
 - [Installation](#installation)